barryclark/jekyll-now/_drafts/orchard-results.md

 layout: post
 tags: bayesian-probability-theorie math games
 #categories: []
-date: 2020-04-25
+date: 2020-04-24
 #excerpt: ''
 #image: 'BASEURL/assets/blog/img/.png'
 #description:
 #permalink:
-title: 'Baysian Analysis of a Game for Children - Part 2: The Results Are In'
+title: 'Baysian Analysis of a Game for Children - Part 2: The Results And The Twist'
-#comments_id: 3
+#comments_id:
 ---

 These are the results of my foray into Baysian data analysis applied to a childrens game.
 This post ties the previous posts concerning simple games, probability theory and functional programming together.
 After recapping the rules of the game I studied I will present winningest strategy, which will surprise nobody, but I will finish with a plot twist.